 - SEWING CLASSES: The Elna sewing store at the Balexert shopping mall offers a wide range of notions as well as sewing machines and sewing classes.

 - Nathalie Underhill of Naver Couture gives sewing lessons in Aubonne for adults on Thursday mornings and evenings in small groups and children’s lessons on Mondays after school, in addition to offering regular workshops and private lessons.
-She offers a repair service for all sewing machine brands and sells haberdashery and elna accessories.
-You can find her on Facebook and also on Instagram.
+Naver Couture is an official reseller of Elna sewing machines and is located in Aubonne.
+It offers a repair service for all sewing machine brands and sells haberdashery and elna accessories.
+You can find Naver Couture on Facebook and also on Instagram.

 - As stated above, Alja near Manor at Rue de Grenus, 2, offers sewing classes, as does Béatrice Rietsch at her shop “L’Atelier Mercerie – Les Toiles Fileuses” in Morges.

 - The Grand-Lancy branch of Ecole-Club Migros Genève offers a variety of sewing classes for different levels of learner.
 On the main page in the left-hand menu bar enter “couture” in the search window entitled chercher un cours and choose among the locations (for e.g., Genève) listed in Entrer un lieu.